 cnLDAP attribute as fullName and at the same time, the

 cnis usually used as

-RDN LDAP Attributein the configuration of the LDAP provider.
+RDN LDAP Attribute, the configuration of the LDAP provider.
 With this setup, the fallback to the username will be used.
-For example when you create Imply auth user

-john123and leave firstName and lastName empty, then the fullName mapper will save
+john123and leave firstName and lastName empty, the fullName mapper saves

 john123as the value of the